 - Dissertation: A minimum of 6 total credit hours of doctoral dissertation is required for graduation.
 Students must be registered for dissertation during the semesters they formally propose and defend.
 This is a non-variable credit course.
 Each time a student is registered for dissertation it will always be 3 credit hours.
-Anytime a student is registered for dissertation credit, this will count as "full-time status."
-You will take this course during the entirety of your internship.
-Again, this course alone confers fulltime status. - Internship: Internship credits do not confer full-time status by themselves.
-Given that students are required to be full- time in each semester they are enrolled, they are also required to be registered for dissertation.
+As registration for dissertation credit any semester confers "full-time status" for that semester students should register for this course during the entirety of the internship. - Internship: Internship credits do not confer full-time status by themselves.
+Given that students are required to be full-time in each semester they are enrolled, they are also required to be registered for dissertation.
 A minimum of 6 total credit hours of doctoral internship over the course of a 10 or 12-month internship is required for graduation.
-For example, 12 month internships may be as follows: 1 credit (2nd summer), 2 credits (fall), 2 credits (spring) and 1 credit
+For example, 12 month internships may be as follows: 1 credit (2nd summer), 2 credits (fall), 2 credits (spring) and 1 credit (1st summer).

-(1st summer).
 A 10-month internship may be as follows: 3 credits (fall), 2 credits (spring) and 1 credit (1st summer).